Cgilzene/WeatherApiTest/README.md

 * Test : Returns test on data points e.g "wind" "speed" - Check the wind speed is an int

 ## Test
-To view the responses revied from the API Postman was used to help with modeling the data.
+To view the responses recived from the API Postman was used to help with modeling the data.

 #### JSON API Response Example Using Postman:
 ~~~JSON{